Between our Markham and Ottawa house sits, we had a few days of travelling to visit friends, camping, and a family wedding to attend!

 This beautiful place was our direct view across the river.

 We lazed away the day, either reading on the deck or just walking around the area.

 Three geese showed up every morning, taking turns diving into the water; also a family of ducks paraded by one morning.
 Our friends managed to capture beautiful pictures of these while kayaking as well as several loons.
 I can’t wait to see them!

-One day we went shopping in nearby Bancroft where I managed to put a dent in my credit card at a placed called Jungle Imports, with wonderful, friendly staff and really cool clothing!
+One day we went shopping in nearby Bancroft where I managed to put a dent in my credit card at a place called Jungle Imports, with wonderful, friendly staff, and really cool clothing!

 An Unexpected Mishap